-For purposes of assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks at whether the project is located in a jurisdiction with an ordinance whose allowable density increase exceeds the requirements of State Density Bonus Law.
-This ordinance may be existing policy of the jurisdiction, or the ordinance may still be actively in development with specific expectations that the ordinance be adopted by a time certain.
+For purposes of To -assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program Solutions for Congested Corridors Program, this indicator looks atconsiders whether the project is located in a jurisdiction with an ordinance whose allowable density increase exceeds the requirements of State Density Bonus Law.
+This ordinance may be an existing policy of the jurisdiction, or the ordinance may still be actively in development with specific expectations that the ordinance be is adopted by a time certain.